auborg/Induction/README.md

 ## Downloads

 Pre-compiled binaries of Induction are available in the [downloads](https://github.com/Induction/Induction/downloads) section of the repository.
 A more sustainable distribution strategy is actively being worked towards.

+## Credit

+Induction was created by [Mattt Thompson](http://twitter.com/mattt/), with the help of his friends and colleagues at [Heroku](http://www.heroku.com/), particularly those on the [Heroku Postgres](https://postgres.heroku.com/) team.

+Thanks to everyone who has [contributed to the project so far](https://github.com/Induction/Induction/contributors).

 ## Contact